xyxj1024/xyxj1024.github.io/_posts/2021-12-25-fork-execve.md

 :(){ :|:& };:
 ```

-According to Dan Cross's recount of his experience with a Sun2 computer with a SPARC processor running SunOS (Sun's BSD-based version of Unix) in the late 90's:
+According to Dan Cross's recount of his experience with a Sun2 computer running SunOS (Sun's BSD-based version of Unix) on a SPARC processor in the late 90's:

-> This would drag the poor Sun machine to its knees; even setting up per-user process limits, it was nearly impossible to clean up unless you rebooted the system, which often had upwards of 70 people logged in: an issue here was that, in this version of Unix, you could not send a `SIGKILL` to a process that was `fork`'ing.
+> This would drag the poor Sun machine to its knees; even setting up per-user process limits, it was nearly impossible to clean up unless you rebooted the system, which often had upwards of 70 people logged in: an issue here was that, in this version of Unix, you could not send a `SIGKILL` to a process that was `fork`&prime;ing.

 Someone came up with an in-kernel fork bomb killer that took advantage of SunOS's support for loadable kernel modules and was implemented as a device driver.
 The `sysadmin` allocated a major number, and created a device node under `/dev` for the thing.
 When the driver module was loaded, it caused initialization code to run that overwrote the system call table's entry for `fork()` with a pointer to a wrapper function (unloading the module copied the real `fork()` back into the table).
 The wrapper function would try to invoke `fork()` normally; if it failed, it would increment a per-user counter.
-If the user had more than 50 `fork()` failures in 2 seconds, a function would walk the `proc` table and send `SIGKILL` to anything owned by the user, side-stepping the problem that a `fork`'ing child could not be killed.
+If the user had more than 50 `fork()` failures in 2 seconds, a function would walk the `proc` table and send `SIGKILL` to anything owned by the user, side-stepping the problem that a `fork`&prime;ing child could not be killed.
 A callout ran every few milliseconds that would decay the per-user failure counter, so a small number of legit `fork` failures under load would not accumulate until the user booted off.

 But the writer of this fork bomb killer did not understand the semantics of `vfork()`, and mistakenly believed that the system call prevented the parent from running at all while the child was running, and did not consider the case where an attacker would simply execute the fork bomb killer in the child, like this: